 Welcome back for week two of my Homeschooling Made Simple series, featuring Joell of Red Van Ramblings!
-She shares her inspiring homeschooling journey, which is a unique one with a son who has Asperger’s Syndrome, who spent most of his life in public school before they decided to homeschool.
+She shares her inspiring homeschooling journey, which is a unique one with a son who has Asperger's Syndrome, who spent most of his life in public school before they decided to homeschool.
 I am honored to have her on the blog!
-In this series, I am interviewing several bloggers who homeschool to get each of their perspectives, ideas, and suggestions and offer it for those of us who are new to homeschooling or thinking about pursuing it.
+In this series, I am interviewing several bloggers who homeschool to get each of their perspectives, ideas, and suggestions and offer them to those of us who are new to homeschooling or thinking about pursuing it.

 Please show Joell some love for taking the time to share her heart with us by visiting and following her at Red Van Ramblings!
 Take it away, Joell!